 Catastrophic losses.

 None of above.
-Answer (D )
+Answer ( )

 Maritime containers only ensure zero cargo damage when due care is exercised for both FCLs and LCLs.
-Which of the following should be practised during container loading containers?
+Which of the following should be practised during container loading ?

-The loading should be guided by the rating plate
+The loading should be guided by the rating plate.

-Stowage plan
+Stowage plan.

-National regulations on permissible payloads
+National regulations on permissible payloads.

-Cargo compatibility
+Cargo compatibility.

-All of above Answer (E )
+All of above.
+Answer ( )

 FFP Final Nov 2017/ P1 Student No---------------------

-True or False Questions – Indicate answer in the brackets provided with either a T or an F.
+True or False Questions – Indicate answer in the brackets provided with either a (T) or an (F).

-The FIATA FCR Issued by the shipping line in acknowledgement of receipt of goods.
+The FIATA FCR is Issued by the shipping line in acknowledgement of receipt of goods.

-TRUE or FALSE (F )
+TRUE or FALSE ( )

 Landbridge is when containers are shipped overland as part of a sea-land route.

-TRUE or FALSE ( T )
+TRUE or FALSE ( )

-The port of Capetown consists of two docks.
+The port of CapeTown consists of two docks.

-TRUE or FALSE ( T )
+TRUE or FALSE ( )

 Radio frequency identification technology is used to enhance the ability to keep accurate inventory counts in warehouses.

-TRUE or FALSE (F )
+TRUE or FALSE ( )

-When the Incortem is Ex works, the buyer’s nominated freight forwarder must arrange for the loading of the goods into the truck at the factory.
+When the Incoterm is Ex works, the buyer’s nominated freight forwarder must arrange for the loading of the goods into the truck at the factory.
 In practice the seller only assist in this task.
 TRUE OR FALSE ( )

-The freight forwarder is not expected to effect physical delivery such as providing storage and packing.
-TRUE OR FALSE ( F )
+A freight forwarder is not expected to effect physical delivery such as providing storage and packing.
+TRUE OR FALSE ( )

-Subrogation rights gives entitlement to the insurer, by law, to step into the shoes of the insured once a loss has been paid for, and assume all rights that the insured had over third parties.
-TRUE OR FALSE ( T )
+Subrogation rights gives entitlement to the insurer, by law, to step into the shoes of the insured once aclaim has been paid for, and assume all rights that the insured had over third parties.
+TRUE OR FALSE ( )

 A High cube ISO container is coded 45G.

-TRUE OR FALSE ( F )
+TRUE OR FALSE ( )

+FFP Final Nov 2017/ P1 Student No---------------------

 Assemblage (LCL/FCL) is the best example of the “Buyer Consolidation”.

-TRUE OR FALSE (T )
+TRUE OR FALSE ( )

-Rating plate displays the manufacturer details.
+Rating plate displays the manufacturer’s details.

-TRUE OR FALSE ( F )
+TRUE OR FALSE ( )

-FFP Final Nov 2017/ P1 Student No---------------------

 Carriage of dangerous goods by road is regulated by RID.

-TRUE OR FALSE (F )
+TRUE OR FALSE ( )

 In the context of the movement of goods the concepts of demurrage and detention have the same meaning.
-TRUE OR FALSE ( F )
+TRUE OR FALSE ( )

-The document permitting sealed road transport shipments to traverse through European countries without undergoing customs inspection until reaching the destination country is called Tir Carnet.
-TRUE OR FALSE (T )
+The document permitting sealed road transport shipments to traverse through European countries without undergoing customs inspection until reaching the destination country is called TIR Carnet.
+TRUE OR FALSE ( )

-Specific objective in the setting the specific commodity rate is to attract the maximum volume of cargo to the air mode of transport in competition with other modes such as sea freight, rail freight, and road freight.
-TRUE OR FALSE ( F )
+Specific objective in setting the specific commodity rate is to attract the maximum volume of cargo to the air mode of transport in competition with other modes such as sea freight, rail freight, and road freight.
+TRUE OR FALSE ( )

 An ATA Carnet is the simplest duty free and tax free method of exporting goods on a temporary basis.
-TRUE OR FALSE ( T )
+TRUE OR FALSE ( )

 Zimbabwe’s NRZ is an OTIF member.
-TRUE OR FALSE (T )
+TRUE OR FALSE ( )

-The MTO is obliged to take insurance policy of his/her own and the Agents he/she will contract.
-TRUE OR FALSE ( F )
+An MTO is obliged to take insurance policy of his/her own and the Agents he/she will contract.
+TRUE OR FALSE ( )

 Proximate clause is when the insurer does not honour the claim from the insured because of moral hazard acts.
 TRUE OR FALSE ( F )